 Given a ramp definition, a comparison of deterministic ramps between a pair of forecast and observed power time series yields a 2x2 contingency table.
 Each square in Figure 8 projects a contingency table of a ramp definition and a forecast-observation pair, where the two upper left triangles are correct forecasts (TP and TN), and the two lower right triangles denote incorrect forecasts (FP and FN).
 The numbers and the colors display the counts of the four categories in the contingency table.
-A skillful forecast would yield higher counts in the upper left triangles than the lower right triangles.
+A skillful forecast would yield higher counts in the upper-left triangles than the lower-right triangles.
 Combining multiple contingency tables at once in Figure 8 enables us to contrast the skills of various forecasts under different ramp definitions.

-In our Baltic-2 case study, the multi-organization ensemble mean records fewer correct power-ramp forecasts than its members.
-The submissions from three of the five organizations (p1, p2, and p3) are individually better at correctly forecasting ramps, or TP, above 50 MW over 4, 6, and 8 hours than the 5-organization ensemble mean (Figure 8).
-For ramps above 50 MW over 2 and 4 hours, the ensemble mean has above-average correct non-ramp forecasts, or TN.
+In our Baltic-2 case study, the multiorganization ensemble mean records fewer correct power-ramp forecasts than its members.
+The submissions from three of the five organizations (p1, p2, and p3) are individually better at correctly forecasting ramps, or TP, above 50 MW over 4, 6, and 8 hours than the five-organization ensemble mean (Figure 8).
+For ramps above 50 MW over 2 and 4 hours, the ensemble mean has above-average correct nonramp forecasts, or TN.
 For ramps of longer durations, 50 MW over 6 and 8 hours, the ensemble mean leads FN ramp forecasts, where the ensemble mean fails to predict ramps.
 For false alarms, or FP, the performance of the ensemble mean is above average across ramp definitions.